learn-co-curriculum/sql-select-and-update/README.md

 In this code along, we'll be creating a `cats` table in a `pets_database.db`.
 So, let's navigate to our terminal and get started.

-First let's create our `pets_database` by running the following command.
+First let's create our `pets_database` by running the following the command in the terminal:
 ```sql
 sqlite3 pets_database.db
 ```